Kardinia International College: Controversies

 Several students were involved in the creation and distribution of a controversial DVD first seen in the media in October 2006.
-According to the college principal one student was expelled, along with a school investigation into two other students who "may have had some involvement".
+According to the college principal, one student was expelled, along with a school investigation into two other students who "may have had some involvement".
 These students have since been expelled.

-In July 2006, former music teacher Nicholas Frampton (who at the time was teaching at Kardinia International College) was fired by the college and had his teaching registration cancelled by the Victorian Institute of Teaching.
+In July 2006, music teacher Nicholas Frampton was fired by the college and had his teaching registration cancelled by the Victorian Institute of Teaching.
 This was a result of Frampton participating in sexually suggestive online messaging with two schoolboys aged between 13 - 14.
 The school did not inform parents of the removal of Frampton or the nature of his crimes; instead referring to his departure as due to "ill health".

-In February 2023, one of the victims of Mr Frampton launched a lawsuit against the school due to seeing news articles about alleged child sexual abuse cases towards other former teachers at Kardinia International College.
-The lawsuit alleges that the school intentionally did not report the sexual abuse to the relevant authorities, and that the student was not offered support or counselling by the school after Frampton's removal.
+In February 2023, one of the victims of Mr Frampton launched a lawsuit against the school due to recent news articles about alleged child sexual abuse cases towards other former teachers at Kardinia International College.
+The lawsuit alleges that the school intentionally did not report the sexual abuse to the relevant authorities, and that the former student was not offered support or counselling by the school after Frampton's removal.